-4 Black Army officers are harassed at IHOP by a White woman in ‘racially charged’ incident, video purportedly shows
+4 Black Army soldiers are harassed at IHOP by a White woman in ‘racially charged’ incident, video purportedly shows

 But what began as a small gesture soon turned ugly on Monday when the woman, for reasons that remain unclear, went from offering to pay for their lunch to harassing the troops and accusing them of stealing her money.
-One of the officers alleged the White woman, who has not been publicly identified, called the group the n-word multiple times at the restaurant in Lorton, Va.
+One of the troops alleged the White woman, who has not been publicly identified, called the group the n-word multiple times at the restaurant in Lorton, Va.

-The exchange, which was partially captured in TikTok videos recorded by one of the officers that have gone viral, caused the Army to announce this week that it had launched an internal review of the incident to gather more information on the woman and her motivations.
+The exchange, which was partially captured in TikTok videos recorded by one of the soldiers that have gone viral, caused the Army to announce this week that it had launched an internal review of the incident to gather more information on the woman and her motivations.

 Joe Richard, a Fort Belvoir spokesman, condemned the woman’s “racially charged language” at the Black men.